Your sales pitch is what closes the deal.

-The best of ideas are rejected if they benefit the lead.
-Be aware that your lead has probably sat through numerous pitches.
+The best of ideas are rejected if they don't benefit the lead because he or she sat through numerous pitches.

-Ensure that the lead has no doubts.
-This will open the doors for you to communicate how the association will benefit them.
+You should also ensure that the lead has no doubts.
+This will open the doors for you to communicate how the relationship will benefit them.
 Do not go overboard by listing as many benefits as you can think of.
-List the biggest or the most interesting.
-If they are intrigued, you have already done the difficult part of grabbing their attentions.
+List the most interesting and relevant.

-A short but decisive introduction is one which tells you what’s in store, without actually revealing the actual details.
-And once the investor is hooked, make sure you follow it up with content that matches their interest levels.
+A perfect sales pitch is short but decisive because it tells the lead what’s in store, without actually revealing the details.
+Once they're hooked, be sure you follow it up with content that matches their level of interest.

 It is considered to be a good trait if you also have an elevator-pitch version ready with you.
-You never know how and when the opportunity might come for you to present an idea.
+You never know how and when the opportunity might come for you an upsell.

 4. Remember: you are the expert

-Be prepared for a volley of questions mid-way through your pitch.
-In fact, I will suggest you look forward to it.
+Be prepared for a series of questions midway through your pitch.
+In fact, I suggest you look forward to it.
 Firstly, it gives you the chance to know that you have done your homework and know what you are talking about.
 More importantly, it shows that the investors are interested enough to clear all the questions that they have in mind.

-Be prepared with numbers, research articles and everything else that you think will help in answering questions.
-Some investors also ask questions to see how you handle confrontations.
-Keep you cool and take it as a sign that they are already thinking about doing business with you.
+Be prepared with numbers, well-researched articles and anything else you need to help in answering questions.
+Some leads also ask questions to see how you handle confrontations.
+Keep your cool and take it as a sign they are already thinking about doing business with you.

 5. Personalize your pitch

-A good pitch will also give the presenter an opportunity to talk about their previous successful endeavors.
-Make room for it in your pitch too and paint a picture of yourself as someone who has a successful track record.
+A good pitch gives the presenter an opportunity to talk about their company's accomplishments.
+Make room for it in your pitch and paint a picture of your company as one that has a long history of success.

-Also remember that it will eventually be people coming together to do business.
-Adding your personality to the presentation will also tell them the kind of person you are.
-When you are looking to form long-term partnerships with people, this can be a good place to start from.
+Also, remember that it will eventually be people coming together to do business.
+Adding personality to your pitch will tell the lead what kind of person you are.
+When you are looking to form a long-term relationship, this is the best place to start.

 The impact of a pitch depends as much on the personality of the deliverer as it does on the content.